coapp/coapp.org/src/dynamic/news/2011-07-25-Changes-to-the-design-of-CoApp.html.md

 >> ... when the user double-clicks on an a CoApp MSI, Windows Installer
 >> elevates the installer process by switching to the LOCALSYSTEM (NT AUTHORITY\SYSTEM)
->> account, but actively removes a bunch of privileges that they didn’t figure an
+>> account, but actively removes a bunch of privileges that they didn't figure an
 >> installer would need—specifically the ability to create symlinks has been
 >> removed.
-Symlinks are a critical part of CoApp’s design, and I’m not willing
+Symlinks are a critical part of CoApp's design, and I'm not willing
 >> to compromise the features thatrely on them...

 Having looked at a [few ways to overcome this limitation](https://github.com/coapp/coapp.org/wiki/Coapp-engine---engine-as-a-service-redesign), we've pretty much settled on the idea